 As you know, RiverStone Environmental Solutions Inc. (hereafter RiverStone), completed a review of lake capacity for your consent application on Horn Lake.
-The review was based on knowledge of the science behind lake capacity and the report submitted by Hutchinson Environmental Sciences in support of a neighbouring property on the lake where the lake as a whole.
-The results of the Hutchinson lake capacity assessment for the neighbouring property showed that Horn Lake is not at capacity, and the addition of one in new lot on your property will not have any impact on water quality.
-As a result, our letter was septed by Township council.
+The review was based on knowledge of the science behind lake capacity and the report submitted by Hutchinson Environmental Sciences in support of a neighbouring property on the lake where the addressed the capacity issue for the lake as a whole.
+The results of the Hutchinson lake capacity assessment to the neighbouring property showed that Horn Lake is not at capacity, and the addition of one on new loc on your property will not have any impact on water quality.
+As a result, our letter was accepted by Township council.

-In consideration of our letter for your property and the furthinson report on the neighbour's property, council noted that there were several recommendations put forward by Hutchinson to mitigate any potential impacts to water quality and ish habit.
+In consideration of our letter for your property and the Cutchinson report on the neighbour's property, council noted that there were several recommendations put forward by Hutchinson to mitigate any potential impacts to water quality and ish habit.
 There were questions from council as to whether these same recommendations should be applied to the Wiens severance.
 In particular, the following recommendations were considered to be potentially applicable: